19hours/sg-statutes/Acts/Road Traffic Act.md

 [1/99]

+(3) In this section —

+“permanent resident” means a person who is not subject to any restriction as to his period of residence in Singapore imposed under the Immigration Act (Cap.
+133);

-(3) In subsection (2), “visiting force” and “civilian component” shall have the same meanings as in the Visiting Forces Act (Cap.
+“visiting force” and “civilian component” shall have the same meanings as in the Visiting Forces Act (Cap.
 344).

-[1/99]
+[24/2010 wef 01/11/2010]

 ### Production of driving licences